MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_3/README.md

 sed -i "s/CYS A  43/CYX A  43/g" complex_amber.pdb

 4- Add ACE and NME capping to the peptide on the N-terminus and C-terminus respectively.
 See example:

 <img width="706" height="173" alt="image" src="https://github.com/user-attachments/assets/2d8cdc0f-0d76-403f-bbdc-9335b62fd2dc" />

-5- Solvate the system and add the ions
+5- System preparation using TLeaP.

 <p>tleap -f leap.in </p>

-6- Run the simulations (10 replicates for each complex).
+6- Run the simulations (10 replicates for each complex). ma

+<p> sbatch run_cmd.sh </p>